BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/CreateDataArray.md

 ## Description ##

-This **Filter** creates an **Attribute Array** of any primitive type with any number of components along a _single component dimension_.
+This **Filter** creates an **Data Array** of any primitive type with any number of components along a _single component dimension_.
 For example, a scalar as (1) or a 3-vector as (3), but _not_ a matrix as (3, 3).
 The array is initialized to a user define value or with random values within a specified range.

 When initializing a multicomponent array square bracket notation can be used to specify different initialization values for each component.
 For example say that I want to intialize a 2 component array where the first component is 0 and the second component is 1 we would use the following input string for the *Initialization Value*